 When you picture a bonsai tree, one with fruit on it probably doesn’t come to mind.
 The typical bonsai tree that is grown is a small tree with green leaves and sometimes flowers.
 However, fruit trees are also a great option, especially for people who want to grow fruit indoors but don’t have the space for a full-grown tree.

-By choosing to grow an apple tree as your bonsai, you can treat yourself to the apples that fruit.
+By choosing to grow an apple tree as your bonsai, you can treat yourself to the apples that fruit, provided you take care of your Bonsai tree.
 It’s not just any tree that will grow apples.
 You’ll need to be specific in your choice, all trees being different as well as what grows on it.
 You don’t need to worry about fruit randomly growing on your bonsai unless you pick a fruit tree.

 What Kind of Bonsai Tree Can Grow Apples?